 Once your spouse has been served with the divorce papers, you will have to wait and see what your spouse does before you know what your next step will be.
-Your spouse has 20 days after being served with the summons and complaint to file their own papers.
 You can learn about the possible next steps in this section.

 There are a number of things that will happen after your spouse files an Answer.
 You will have to file some additional papers, and the judge will schedule a hearing that both of you must attend.

 Papers You Must File

 First, look at the answer to find out if it includes a “counterclaim.”
 A counterclaim looks a lot like your complaint, and will tell you what your spouse wants out of the divorce.
 It will have numbered paragraphs with each item about the divorce requested separately.

 If your spouse included a counterclaim, you can file a “Reply to the Counterclaim.”
 Your reply tells the judge what numbered parts of the counterclaim you agree with, disagree with, or do not know enough information about.
 You only need to write paragraph numbers in the reply.
 For instance, if you agree with the 1st, 2nd, and 3rd paragraphs in the counterclaim, on the line that says “Plaintiff admits the following allegations” you would write “1, 2, 3.”